aydinmserhat/MatLab/README.md

 # MatLab
-this repository contains simple and sample matlab code based on college assignment
+This repository contains simple and sample matlab code based on college assignments